-Pace Water System, Inc. is a member owned, not-for-profit corporation that was formed and began operations in 1964.
+Pace Water System, Inc. (PWS) is a member-owned, not for profit corporation that was formed and began operations in 1964.
+The purpose of PWS is to construct, maintain, and operate a utility system to supply water, sewage, and other public services to the Pace community and other areas of Santa Rosa County.
 The Board of Directors governs policies and procedures for operation of the utility.
 This Board consists of six members who are elected from three districts within the water system.
-Each district elects two Board members who serve for 2-year terms.
-The Board members from each district are elected on alternating terms.
-Thus, each district has one new Board member and one remaining Board member each year.
+Each district elects two Board members who serve staggered 2-year terms.

 The Board conducts the business of the corporation bylaws, which may be changed annually at a meeting by the members.
 The bylaws were last modified in 1993.

-Since the initial water system was constructed, the system has grown to include about 15,000 customer connections.
+Since the initial water system was constructed, the system has grown to include about 17,000 customer connections.
 The system currently has eleven water wells along with seven elevated storage tanks.
 Pace Water System pumps its water supply from the sand and gravel aquifer with 11 deep well pumps.
 The wells produce from 500 gallons per minute (gpm) to over 2500 gpm each.
-In 2016, the average monthly total was 90 million gallons.
+In 2018 PWS pumped over 1.5 billion gallons of water.

 We treat our water with lime for ph control and then chlorinate it for disinfection.
-We have 7 elevated tanks for storage ranging in size from 350 thousand gallons to 1 million gallon capacity.
-We have over 600 miles of pipe lines and have over 15,000 water meters.
+We have 7 elevated tanks for storage ranging in size from 300 thousand gallons to 1 million gallon capacity.
+We have over 600 miles of pipelines and have over 16,000 water meters.

 Did you know that Pace Water System was not always located on 4401 Woodbine Road?